buckferbwild/ModernWordPressWebsite/README.md

 }
 ```

-Now all you need is a view!
+Now all you need is a view:

 ```php
 // views/pages/home.blade.php